 LOOK INTO HERBS

-Herbs like Ashwagandha also can be valuable in helping to balance hormones. is a root herb that is said to help with sleep, cognitive functions, and sexual arousal.
+Herbs like Ashwagandha also can be valuable in helping to regulate hormones naturally. is a root herb that is said to help with sleep, cognitive functions, and sexual arousal.
 Improving sleep can be a general help in dealing with symptoms of hormone imbalance.
 Ashwagandha can also help with hot flashes, depression, and anxiety.

 Your hormones are involved in every aspect of your health.
 You need them in very specific amounts for your body to function optimally.
 Using herbal, food, and lifestyle changes to deal with hormone imbalance will not work immediately.